ravindrabarthwal/frontend-nanodegree-arcade-game/README.md

 ### Hahah!
 Hooo!
 You won

-### I will update this game in future for more interesting fun score and levels
+### I will update this game in future for more interesting fun, score and levels